On the calculation of the ramified Siegel series: Calculation of the Siegel series associated with

 For the proofs of the following results when $F=\mathbb{Q}_p$ we refer the reader to \cite{SatoHironaka}.
-The same proof remains valid when $F$ is an arbitrary non-archimedean non-dyadic local field, considering the structure of non-archimedean local field.
+The same proof remains valid when $F$ is an arbitrary nonarchimedean, non-dyadic local field, using standard properties of a nonarchimedean local field.

 We put

 and we define